-Workspace is a FTSE 250 Real Estate Investment Trust which owns approximately 4 million sq. ft. in London and provides our customers with tenant leases and meeting room booking services.
+Workspace is a FTSE 250 Real Estate Investment Trust which owns approximately 5 million sq. ft. in London and the South-East and provides customers with tenant leases and meeting room booking services.
 We also offer and run a variety of networking events and facilitate members' benefits and perks for our customers.